Flood Risk Assessments for London

 Surface Water

-Due to its urban characteristics, London is greatly affected by surface water flooding and sewer flooding.
+Due to its urban characteristics, London is greatly affected by surface water and sewer flooding.
 London also contains many boroughs that are considered Critical Drainage Areas.
-This is where surface water is unable to drain at an appropriate rate, causing further flooding.
-These areas always require a Flood Risk Assessment no matter the development.
+These are areas where surface water is unable to drain at an appropriate rate, causing further flooding.
+These areas always require a Flood Risk Assessment, no matter the development.

 Residual Risk (Breach)